arrow

 What about student accommodation at the University of Leeds?

-Leeds guarantees a room to first-years who meet the housing deadlines and academic offer.
+Leeds guarantees a room to first-years who meet the deadline.
 Much of the accommodation is further from the city centre than the campus.

 How diverse and inclusive is the University of Leeds?

-More than a quarter of students enter from selective schools (98th) and about a third are the first in their family to go to university (94th), contributing to its 105th place for social inclusion overall.
+The university ranks 109th in our social inclusion index.
+More than a quarter of its students come from selective schools, while about a third are the first in their family to attend university.

 Everything you need to know about scholarships and bursaries at the University of Leeds